slowernews/wisdom-tldr/chapters/chapter_1_self.md

 *'Experience is merely the name men gave to their mistakes.' -- Oscar Wilde*

-Fail fast and bounce back quickly by being [grateful](#on-gratefulness-and-happiness):
+Fail fast and bounce back quickly by being [grateful](#on-gratitude-and-humbleness):
 Sometimes you win, sometimes you learn.
 Accept failure as part of the process.
+Anyone who has never made a mistake has never tried anything new.

-> *'Anyone who has never made a mistake has never tried anything new.'*
+Making mistakes is better than faking perfections.
+The more you fail, the more you learn.

 > *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*